joshlampen/tinyapp/README.md

 # TinyApp Project

-TinyApp is a full-stack web application built with Node and Express.
-Users can use it shorten long URLs (similar to bit.ly), manage their entries, and track data such as visits and unique visitors.
+TinyApp is a full-stack web application where can shorten long URLs (similar to bit.ly), manage their entries, and track data such as visits and unique visitors.

+- Front End: JavaScript, HTML, CSS
+- Back End: Node, Express, EJS
+- Test: Mocha and Chai

 *I note the use of inline CSS for this project.
 Moving the CSS to a separate file, and expanding its use, will be a key focus for my next project.*